-At the end of any speech, seminar or live event, like the fantastic Science of Getting Rich seminar we held in Dallas, Texas a couple of weeks ago, there’s one question I’m asked over and over again: “How do I stay motivated?”
+At the end of any speech, seminar or live event, like the fantastic Paradigm Shift seminar we just held in Los Angeles, California, there’s one question I’m asked over and over again: “How do I stay motivated?”

 The fact is, getting motivated is easy.
 But maintaining enthusiasm, excitement and commitment over the long haul can be difficult, primarily because it doesn’t just happen.

 People often use the expression “fired up” to describe how they feel after attending an inspiring seminar.
 It’s a perfect image in so many ways, not the least of which is that, like any fire, you have to keep adding fuel to it, or it will just burn away.

 In other words, you have to make a conscious, active effort to stay motivated, and moreover, to transform that motivation into tangible results.
 No one can do it for you.